UNKNOWN269000/Gaming-site/README.md

 ## Disclaimer

-This source code is shared **for learning purposes only**.
+This source code is shared **for Blackmoon gamehub for only**.
 I created it to help beginners explore and experiment with coding techniques, and I’m happy to provide it freely for educational use.

 **Please respect the intent of this resource:**
 - Do not resell or distribute this code as-is for commercial purposes.